tiltedphoques/CyberpunkMP/code/server/admin/README.md

 ## ROADMAP

+- [ ] hot reload plugin's widget when changed on server.
+- [ ] define a manifest by plugin.
+It would provide metadata for all plugins, without requiring to implement a `widget.umd.js`.
+We could provide some `IPlugin::GetManifest()` method to be implemented.
+It could contain common metadata like `name`, `author`, `version`, and maybe `flags` like whether widget/page are supported for example.
+It reduces the burden of writing an additional `manifest.json` file, and serve it for example.
 - [ ] replace basic authentication using Discord OAuth2.
 - [ ] add a Flecs page, using client Api to show stuff.
 - [ ] let user hide/show widgets in Dashboard page.